Arnoldaditya17/event_management_backend/README.md

 2. Build and run the Spring Boot application.

-3. Access the API endpoints using tools like Postman or curl.
+3. Access the API endpoints using tools like Postman or swagger.

 4. Explore the comprehensive functionality provided for managing students and events.

-Here's a brief overview of the key components and features:
+## **Here's a brief overview of the key components and features:**
 ### Student Management

 - **Add Student**: Easily add new students to the system with detailed information, including their names, ages, and departments.
 The system ensures data integrity and validates inputs to maintain accurate records.